-- included in the Application's development budget and pro forma; and - covered by unrestricted financing sources.
+- o Included in the Application's development budget and pro forma. - Covered by unrestricted financing sources.

-The market rate units to total units percentage must be less than or equal to the unrestricted permanent financing to Total Development Cost percentage.
-Deferred Developer Fee is considered an unrestricted financing source for purposes of this section.
+The market rate units to total units percentage must be less than or equal to the unrestricted permanent financing to total development cost percentage.
+Deferred developer fee is considered an unrestricted financing source for purposes of this section.